account931/yii2_REST_2019/Readme_YII2_mine_This_Project_itself.txt

 3.Automatically become an {adminX} (i.e gets adminX role) by going to link (actionAddAdmin).
 4.RestFul Api.
 5.Booking CPH
+5.6 Margin months Fix, when booking include magrin months, i.e 28 Aug - 3 Sept)
-5.1 How to validate dates input in form in Booking CPH 5.2 MARGIN MONTHS fix, when booking include magrin maonths, i.e 28 Aug - 3 Sept)
+7. How to validate dates input in form in Booking CPH
-6. error_reporting(E_ALL & ~E_NOTICE); //JUST TO FIX 000wen HOSTING!!!!!!!!!!!!!!!
+8. Why should we use {error_reporting(E_ALL & ~E_NOTICE);} on 000web.com hosting //JUST TO FIX 000web HOSTING!!!!!!!!!!!!!!!

 -------------------------------------------------------------